per1234/ino-troubleshooting/burn-bootloader.md

 I can only reproduce this on Linux.
 On Windows, the "arduino" and "stk500v1" protocols both work (tested with Uno w/ CH340 and Mega w/ ATmega16U2).
 The "Arduino as ISP" programmer's protocol was changed back to `stk500v1` in Arduino AVR Boards 1.8.1 (https://github.com/arduino/ArduinoCore-avr/pull/56), and an "Arduino as ISP (ATmega32U4)" programmer was added with the `arduino` protocol.
 -->
 Make sure you're using Arduino AVR Boards 1.8.1 or newer.
-You can check the Arduino AVR Boards version and upgrade if necessary in Boards Manager (**Tools > Board > Boards Manager**).
+You can check the Arduino AVR Boards version and upgrade if necessary by following these instructions:
+1. **Tools > Board > Boards Manager**
+1. Wait for the download to finish.
+1. Click on "Arduino AVR Boards".
+1. Click the "Update" button.
+1. Wait for the update to finish.
+1. Click the "Close" button.

 If the problem still occurs with Arduino AVR Boards 1.8.1 or newer, connect a 10 uF capacitor between the GND and RST pins on the "Arduino as ISP" programmer board.